hitwh-ices/AIC-Cases/README.md

 ## IDFR-fishingRod

-In the fishing gear industry, taking fishing rod assembly as a scene, we implemented an interactive design of fishing rod (IDFG) system, which covers the possible errors in the design process of fishing rod，including  **outError**,  **overlapError**,  **adaptError**,  **typeWarn**.
+In the fishing gear industry, taking fishing rod assembly as a scene, we implemented an interactive design of fishing rod (IDFR) system, which covers the possible errors in the design process of fishing rod，including  **outError**,  **overlapError**,  **adaptError**,  **typeWarn**.
 Thereby achieving interactive customization verification of fishing rod (**BOM verification**).
 A  knowledge graph of fishing rod has been constructed.

 > fishingRod.dump